By Mike Stetzer

 Attention, cell phone users!

-Early this year, the Federal Communications Commission (FCC) made an important ruling concerning how creditors are allowed to contact consumers when trying to collect debts, according to ACA International's website.
+Early this year, the Federal Communications Commission (FCC) made an important ruling concerning how creditors and debt collectors are allowed to contact consumers when trying to collect debts, according to ACA International's website.

 ACA International, an association of workers in the credit and collection industries, reports that creditors are now permitted to contact debtors on their cell phones, which was previously prohibited under the terms of the Telephone Consumer Protection Act (TCPA) of 1991.